WellRedPandit/smehotron/docs/getting-started.md

 ### Nogo tests

 Again, first, you need to create a config file (see the `<nogo>...</nogo>` section in `docs/smehotron.sample.conf.xml` for an example).
 The difference between go and nogo tests is that the nogo test needs a yardstick (expected svrl report) to compare all subsequent runs of the test with.
 Consequently, an expected svrl must be generated for every input control source.
-To achieve that,  run smehotron with the -g switch ("g" stands for "golden"):
+To achieve that,  run smehotron with the -g switch:

 ```
 > ./smehotron -c path/to/your/smehotron-config.xml -g